swarmion/swarmion/user-docs/documentation/docs/1-swarmion-philosophy/index.md

 Changes in the way you organize your teams should not have an impact on the speed at which you can develop and deploy new features.
 Therefore, Swarmion uses a flexible microservices approach in a monorepo.

-### DRY (Don't Repeat Yourself)
+### Don't Repeat Yourself (DRY)

 Having several teams working in the same environment requires efficient collaboration.
-Swarmion allows to clearly separate the shared logic and interfaces from the service-specific logic for better decoupling.
+Swarmion allows to clearly separate the shared logic and interfaces from the service-specific logic for better decoupling and safer interactions.

 ### Developer experience is key for code quality

 As your codebase grows, testing and deployment times are likely to skyrocket.
-Swarmion uses optimized low-level software (esbuild, vitejs) to reduce testing and building times and a smart monorepo management tool ([Nx](https://nx.dev)) to provide a top-level developer experience and reduce CI/CD delays.
+Swarmion uses optimized low-level software ([esbuild](https://esbuild.github.io/), [vitejs](https://vitejs.dev/)) to reduce testing and building times and a smart monorepo management tool ([Nx](https://nx.dev)) to provide a top-level developer experience and reduce CI/CD delays.

 ### Trust your deployments (beta)